Mamiya/Sekor 1000 DTL

 My introduction to SLR photography

-The Mamiya/Sekor 1000 DTL was a popular camera in the late 1960s to early 70s, and it was my introduction to the 35mm SLR world.
+The Mamiya/Sekor 1000 DTL sold well in the late 1960s to early 70s, and it was my introduction to the 35mm SLR world.
 It has an M42 screw mount like a Pentax Spotmatic but it seems not all Spotmatic lenses will fit (see the Spotmatic article).

 Gongfu tea Silver Spring, Md.
 Mamiya/Sekor 1000 DTL, 55mm f/1.4 Mamiya/Sekor, FP4+, 2023,